utgfpafs/utgfpafs.github.io/content/_index.md

 +++
-title = 'Open Letter: Concerned Students, Staff and Faculty of the Jackson School of Geosciences at the University of Texas at Austin' date = 2024-04-29T13:19:27-05:00 draft = false
+title = 'Open Letter: Concerned Students, Staff, and Faculty of the Jackson School of Geosciences at the University of Texas at Austin' date = 2024-04-29T13:19:27-05:00 draft = false
 +++

-### Open Letter: Concerned Students, Staff and Faculty of the Jackson School of Geosciences at the University of Texas at Austin
+### Open Letter: Concerned Students, Staff, and Faculty of the Jackson School of Geosciences at the University of Texas at Austin

 **The link to sign the statement can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfz8e5D_yaHvxtq-kApZSYKycTkRdSamRGvIoPbShqBYCihkw/viewform).**